 Open PV cost estimates reflect host-owned systems only, on a pre-incentive basis.
 In the case of a third party owned system (in which the customer signs a lease or a PPA with the system owner/financer), these costs will not be reflective of lease/PPA costs.
 Lease and PPA costs typically net incentives, and are often billed monthly.

 I uploaded data, now how I can see it in the database?

 Data uploaded to the Open PV database can be viewed in a number of different ways.
 The easiest way to view your data is to visit our search page and make sure the box is checked to restrict the search to your data.
 This will allow you to drill down to single installs that you have contributed and edit them if necessary.
 You must be logged in for this feature to work.
-Additionally, your data will begin to appear in one or more of our many visualizations, including The Open PV Market Mapper and the State Rankings application; both of which are featured in our visualization gallery.
+Additionally, your data will begin to appear in one or more of our visualizations, including the State Rankings application; which is featured in our visualization gallery.
 Your data may also be added to other NREL projects and applications.